appveyor/website/src/docs/how-to/private-git-sub-modules.md

 git submodule -q update --init --recursive
 ```

+💡 change the `RSA PRIVATE KEY` to `OPENSSH PRIVATE KEY` if your ssh gives you the ssh format keys.

 ### appveyor.yml

 Copy the contents of private key to clipboard as shown above and open "Encrypt configuration data" page in AppVeyor (**Account** &rarr; **Encrypt YAML**).
 Encrypt the value of clipboard using that page.